Ma-Schwa/py-script_starter-file/README.md

 ```console
 git clone https://github.com/Ma-Schwa/py-script_starter-file.git
 ```
-As decribed in that post [https://blog.logrocket.com/pyscript-run-python-browser/#opening-index-html-file-browser](https://blog.logrocket.com/pyscript-run-python-browser/#opening-index-html-file-browser) browsers will refuse to load and execute the external Python file due to the Cross-Origin Resource Sharing (CORS) policy error.
+As described in that post [https://blog.logrocket.com/pyscript-run-python-browser/#opening-index-html-file-browser](https://blog.logrocket.com/pyscript-run-python-browser/#opening-index-html-file-browser) browsers will refuse to load and execute the external Python file due to the Cross-Origin Resource Sharing (CORS) policy error.
 To properly load the html file with python running you need to start a server by